Gila-Johanna-Hofmann/raspi-temperature-api/README.md

 DS1820 temperature sensor (and any other stuff you need to connect it to the Pi)
 ## Installing
-Connect the sensor to your Pi --> a german how-to is added in the acknowledgements-section of the Readme.
+Connect the sensor to your Pi --> a tutorial in german is added in the acknowledgements-section of the Readme.

 Copy the python script to the Pi.